 Duh.

-Actually, I think state lotteries are an evidence that we will never ever be thought of as being too high taxed.
+Actually, I think state lotteries are an evidence that we will never, ever be thought of as being too high taxed.

-A state lottery is simply a voluntary voluntary tax in those states that have them where the legislature has no spending discipline.
+A state lottery is simply a voluntary tax in those states that have them where the legislature has no spending discipline.

 And so it is a tax on the poor.